KaungMinKhant/ezyloan/README.md

 - Borrowers can apply for loans using either crypto assets or tokenized real-world assets as collateral.
 - Crypto Assets: Borrowers can pledge cryptocurrencies such as ETH or USDT as collateral.
 - Real-World Assets: Borrowers pledge real world assets as colletary and system tokenize it to NFT in order to represent in digital realm.
+- We combine the behavioral, personal and cryptocurrency data along with the collateral to dynamically calculate maximum available loan for each borrower using Artifical Intelligence.
+- Our AI model has 98% accuracy.
 - Loans are tied to specific collateral, with smart contracts managing the collateral and loan terms.

 ### **3. Lending Requests for Lenders**